Tausand-dev/Tausand_AB1000_LabView8Library/README.md

 * REV 1.1, 07/10/2019<br/>
 Updated by: David Guzmán, dguzman@tausand.com, Bogota, Colombia.<br/>
+Change on NI-VISA requirements to version 15.0.1 or later.
 Update on _Wait for Acquisition Complete_ VI.
 Now it returns a warning instead of an error when max timeout is reached.